icons8/lunacy-docs/docs/layerstyles.md

 To rename a style:

 1. In the **Library** panel, right-click the style and select **Rename** on the displayed menu or press  `F2`, if you prefer shortcuts.
-2. Type the new name and press `ENTER`.
+2. Type the new name and press `Enter`.

 To rename a style category, right-click the category you want to rename and select the respective command on the displayed menu.